Lin-Mao/DrGPUM/docs/pytorch.md

 ## Optimization

-We don't provide an automate performance testing suite for PyTorch in GVProf because recompile PyTorch for just small code changes still take long time and is a pain on low end servers.
+We don't provide an automate performance testing suite for PyTorch in DrGPUM because recompile PyTorch for just small code changes still take long time and is a pain on low end servers.

 - *data_flow* - *redundant values*